rencreations/atlas/docs/notes/development-log.md

 - 2025-12-22 — Closed the loop on the last review thread.
 - 2025-12-22 — Noted the drift between environments and filed a ticket.
 - 2025-12-25 — Agreed to revisit after the next release cut.
+- 2025-12-27 — Agreed on the acceptance criteria for the upcoming change.